nicreichelt/100-days-of-code/log.md

 I added the 'add' logic to the Meals Reference Section.
 It is bundled with the 'edit' logic.
 A data attribute on the button determines which portions of the function to run (editing existing item  or adding a new one).

 I also started the Settings Section.
+The 'meal type' list section has been added.
+When you click on the input field it expands (may change this to just be a button though) and there is a button at the bottom of the list to minimize it again.

+You can added and delete items from the list as well.

 * I completed the Regex module in the [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)